Samagra-Development/ai-tools/aitools/Text_to_speech/README.md

-Intent recognition is to recognize the intent for a chat message for a user
+Converting text input to speech given the input language